Adobe Summit 2022: 5 Exciting Things You May Have Missed

 But the big takeaway for some?
 Empowerment of creatives in a digitally-transformed world accelerated the past two years by a pandemic that kept people in their homes counting on digital experiences for goods and services.

-“One of the big takeaways for me was the connection between the creator economy and the growth of the digital economy,” said Ross Quintana, creative director at Social Magnets and head of social Adobe Partners.
+“One of the big takeaways for me was the connection between the creator economy and the growth of the digital economy,” said Ross Quintana, creative director at Social Magnets.

 “The future is digital, and therefore it resides in the minds of the creators.
 The demand for creative work is higher than ever, and it is about to go through even more explosive growth as we enter the next phase of the digital age.”